ArtexJay/Obsidian-CyberGlow/README.md

 # Obsidian-CyberGlow

-A pleasant Minimalist looking theme, with glow effects and accent color support.
-Many minimalist or clean themes are very monotone and dull/depressing to look at in order to keep you focused.
-However my theme strikes a great balance of colorful, glowy with little to no distractions in the UI and useable with a cursor.
+A colorful unique theme, giving Obsidian a fresh new look with glow effects and support for accent color.
+In keeping with the minimalism from previous versions the theme now tries to provide a unique new look to obsidian while keeping it usable and familiar to the users.
+The theme is now 100% consistent in design across devices Desktop, Phone and Tablet as of v7.4.

 The old interface of this theme was good but it didn't look nearly as good with the tabs, some selector choices were strange and looked quite dated. v7 of CyberGlow reworked those dated looking interfaces to be more modern.
 Custom accent colors should be more readable than in prior versions.